5K Running Plan for Beginners to Advanced Runners

 • Benchmark Run is a speed workout that is also a way to measure your current speed and assess your progress in training.
 Do a slow jog to warm up and then run at 90 to 100 percent effort level for 1 mile to record your 1-mile benchmark time.
 Jog to cool down and then stretch.

 • Tempo Run is a speed workout that involves a steady effort.
-Do a 10-minute jog to warm up and then for your tempo run, you should aim to run at a consistent pace that is about 70 percent effort level.
+Do a 10-minute jog to warm up, and then, for your tempo run, aim to run at a consistent pace that is about 70 percent effort level.
 This will be similar to your 10K race pace.

 • Intervals are fast-paced running with periods of rest or active recovery jogging in between intervals.
 When you do interval training, your goal is to consistently run fast times.
-So don’t go out too fast on your first intervals but do a hard pace that you will still be able to do for later intervals.
+So don’t go out too fast on your first intervals, but run at a challenging pace that you will still be able to do for later intervals.

 • 400 Meters is one lap around a standard outdoor track or one-fourth of a mile, .25.
 For the speed workouts in the 5K Running Plan for Advanced Runners, aim to do your 400-meter intervals at 30 seconds faster than your goal 5K pace.
 So if your goal 5K pace is 8:30-minute miles, for instance, aim for an 8-minute mile pace for each 400, or 2 minutes.